ebd622/java-samples/modularization/README.md

 | Enforced by | Java compiler & JVM | Maven build lifecycle |

 ### The module descriptor
-module-info.java is called module descriptor or module declaration.
+File **module-info.java** is called module descriptor or module declaration.
-It may have different directives, here are the full list.
+It may have different **directives**, here are the full list.
 #### Module declaration
 * module – defines a named module
 * open module – defines an open module (all packages are open for deep reflection)